 My name is Carl-Otto Johansson.
-I live in Kalmar on the East coast of Sweden.
+I’m from Sweden.
 My passion is writing, recording and perfoming live.
 I am a multifaceted artist and Orphan Songs is just one of my many projects.
 I also make music for kids, both in Swedish and English.
 As part of my kids entertainment project I do music videos and live shows for kids about dinosaurs featuring my Dinosaur Songs.
 I am also a prominent Neil Young (solo) tribute act.

-I run my own music and entertainment company and I make music full time since 2012.
+I run an independent music and entertainment company since 2012.

 Carl-Otto Johansson lives in Kalmar on the South-East coast of Sweden, and makes music under the name Orphan Songs.
 He was singer and songwriter in the Swedish indie band Eyedrop who released a critically acclaimed album called “You And Me Vs. The Machine” in 2002.
 Eyedrop split up in 2005 in the early stages of recording their second album and in the aftermath of the break-up, Carl-Otto got single custody over the songs left behind – his “Orphan Songs”.

 Soon his family of melodies got bigger as he started writing new material and set out to record a solo album, a project that took years to complete.
 Produced in his home studio, Carl-Otto plays almost every instrument himself with occasional help from his former Eyedrop bandmates – drummer Mathias Jonsson and bassist Henrik Johansson.